domdechiera/zerodaily/README.md

-# ZeroDaily.me Cybersecurity News Platform
+# ZeroDaily - Cybersecurity News Platform

-ZeroDaily.me, a cybersecurity news platform that delivers timely security news, insights, and resources.
+ZeroDaily, a cybersecurity news platform that delivers timely security news, insights, and resources.
 The platform focuses on high-quality content about the latest vulnerabilities, threats, and best practices in the cybersecurity industry.

 ## System Requirements